DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT

 A young monk asked the wise tea master Lao Cha:

-– Sensei, I love sweets and fruits.
+– Shifu, I love sweets and fruits.
 But doctors told me that I can’t have them if I want to take care of my health.
 What to do?
 How can I satisfy my cravings, yet stay healthy?

 – Have some Lychee Red Tea.

 Lychee is a small sweet fruit found in tropical Asian and Indian climates.
 To make Lychee black tea, farmers first harvest the tea leaves and store them until the summer.
 They take both fresh and dried lychee and smoke them over low temperatures for a fair duration of time.
 They then add Gong Fu black tea leaves during this process to absorb the mellow aroma and full natural sweetness remnants of the adjacent lychee.